18Tarikjett/PythonWebApplicationProjectVersion2/PythonWebApplicationProject/README.md

 Your environment will need docker compose if you do not have it already, the installation guide for docker compose can be found here: https://docs.docker.com/compose/install/

+**ALL CDK FILES ARE NOT MY OWN, I HAVE ONLY MADE MINOR ADJUSTMENTS NECESSARY TO RUN MY CODE, ALL RIGHTS GO TO THEIR RESPECTIVE OWNERS**

+Usage of the AWS pipeline was based upon the AWS petclinic sample which utilises cdk.

+cdk petclinic sample and guide can be found here: https://github.com/aws-samples/aws-apprunner-cdk#license

+all adjustments made by me were minor and necessary in order to host the python web application

 **SETUP**

 1. Clone the repository using {git clone https://github.com/18Tarikjett/PythonWebApplicationProject.git}